vikrampawar/stories/pages/AtThePark.md

 All we know is that he has a shrewd business sense that'll make Babbani, the local billionaire business magnet, proud if he possessed that knowledge at that tender age.

+He is carrying a little basket that has various kinds of dry snacks, the chief among them being spicy peanuts.

+If Takkarram were in any normal situation, he would have seen that Chikka has been hiding behind the little grass mound that's freshly developed on his right side.
+The reader might be wondering where this grass mound has come from.